ugurdogrusoz/visuall/doc/DG.md

 ### Objects

 The section named "objects" contains the stucture of different kinds of objects in your graphs.
 In other words, each *object* corresponds to a *node* type in your graph.
-For instance, in the sample movie application, there are two classes of nodes: `Person` and `Movie`.
+For instance, in the sample movie application, there are two classes of nodes: `Person` and `Title`.

 Each node has a set of associated *properties* and *style*.
 Each property has a name and data type.
 For example, `Person` class has the following properties: `name`, `born`, `start_t`, and `end_t`.

 Each *property* is one of the following data types: `string`, `int`, `float`, `datetime`, `list` and `enum`.
 Here, `string`, `float`, `int` are standard data types as described by most programming languages. `datetime`, on the other hand, is an integer which represents the date (and time in that date) in [Unix time stamp in milliseconds](https://currentmillis.com/).

 `list` is used to represent a *set of values* for a property.
-For instance, in our sample application, the `roles` property of `ACTED_IN` assumes a list of values corresponding to the list of roles assumed by the source `Person` in the target `Movie`.
+For instance, in our sample application, the `roles` property of `ACTED_IN` assumes a list of values corresponding to the list of roles assumed by the source `Person` in the target `Title`.
 When the type of a property is `List`, binary operator used to specify values for it will be `in`.
 In the example below, we see that Hugo Weaving acted in a number of roles in Cloud Atlas.

 <p align="center">
     <img src="image/list-example.png" width="480"/>